Laporta ‘moderately optimistic’ Messi will stay at Barcelona

 Laporta said that he is “moderately optimistic” that he and Messi can reach a deal that “is within the possibilities of the club and acceptable for the player.”

 Laporta did not reveal what salary the club can offer Messi, saying that Barcelona is still carrying out an internal audit with its finances hard hit by 1.2 billion euros ($1.4 billion) of debt and 350 million euros ($426 million) in losses this season.
+Laporta said that Barcelona will be able to balance its books in two years, thanks to the continued interest that sponsors and investors have shown in the club.

 “Leo surely deserves more and could make more elsewhere, but his desire is to make Barça great,” Laporta said.
 “I am sure that he appreciates the effort we are making, and I think that he is excited and motivated by the project we are building.
 For Leo, it is not about money, it is about the team and its chances of winning.